-Loading CSS asynchronously is tricky.
+Loading CSS asynchronously is tricky (NOTE: see our updated post on this here!).
 Browsers tend to handle all CSS requests as if they're essential, halting page rendering until the full CSS finishes loading and parsing.
 But we frequently have cases where we know that a CSS file can be parsed after a page has rendered.

 For these cases, there's a workaround to ensure we don't hold anything up: Many modern browsers will evaluate the